TanishSanghvi/Audience_Segmenter/README.md

  - TF-IDF
  - Silhouette_Score
  - Elbow_Curve
+ - Flask
+ - YouTube API
+ - Matplotlib

 ## SUMMARIZED WORKFLOW

+- Enter a developer key from the following list to authenticate the YouTube API - ['AIzaSyAuo70sj6mxFGfpfKK-kj5vA4YPBwa7cZM', 'AIzaSyBz0rStW1NDfHjzyBKOCFud7RS0sfqEs04', 'AIzaSyBo1YHUZrL1Rt_KYvR6s1sTDqnX394Zd50', 'AIzaSyDIs7gvKx6NnqWUjXB8JfAf3hrCsAZti3o']
 - Get a list of videos (video_ids) belonging to a particular industry (music, travel, finance etc)
+- Once passed, the code will:
  - Pull the list of commenters on these videos
-- Pull the list of playlist ID’s belonging to these users
+ - Pull the list of playlists belonging to these users
  - Pull the list of videos belonging to these playlists
  - Pull the ‘tags’ belonging to each video (YouTube has tags for each video)
  - Use NLP techniques to clean these tags followed by K-means in order to cluster the users based on their preferences (‘tags’)
+ - Create worclouds for each clustered segment based on the 'tags'

 ## DETAILS AND RESULTS